The Freelancer, The Introvert

 I have been put off by certain groups, which stops me pushing forward — feeling safe in my comfort zone, I think I can do it all myself and eventually come to a grinding halt.

-Next step is to start venturing into the outside world.
+Next step is to start venturing into the outside world again.